 SSDs are absolutely silent.
 No moving parts mean no vibration and no noise produced by the spinning disks or by the actuator.

-Most HDD fails are a result of mechanical failure and that will happen at some time of their lifespan.
+Most HDD fails are a result of mechanical failure and that will happen at some time in their lifespan.
 After tens of thousands of hours of operation, mechanical drives will wear out.
 If they’re exposed to constant shocks and vibrations or extreme magnetic fields, they’re likely to fail within a couple of years or even some months.

 After years of development, SSDs malfunction far less often than HDDs and they maintain their speed throughout their lifetime too.
 Also, SSDs are far less likely to be affected by impacts.